CityFurniture/newrelic-deployment/README.md

 Write your plugin documentation here.

-The following parameters are used to configuration the plugin's behavior:
+The following parameters are used to configure the plugin's behavior:

 * **api_key** - Newrelic API Key
 * **app_id** - Newrelic App ID